adamcobabe/mrv/doc/source/develop.rst

 MRV natively assures that the code is well-performing, but reliability cannot be assured without proper testing.
 Maintainability comes with a good design, and clean code.

-If one wanted to find a development strategy which fits the previously mentioned goals, one would definitely find TDD - `Test Driven Development <http://en.wikipedia.org/wiki/Test-driven_development>`_.
+If one wanted to find a development strategy which fits the previously mentioned goals, one would definitely encounter TDD on the way - `Test Driven Development <http://en.wikipedia.org/wiki/Test-driven_development>`_.

 For the sake of brevity, only the most important points will be mentioned here, check the wiki link above for more information.